katcipis/katcipis.github.io/_drafts/restless-restfull.md

-There are systems that need to export API's on the web, these are excellent cases for REST, or at least to use a ubiquitous protocol as HTTP, you need to focus on integration with third parties.
+There are systems that need to export API's on the web, these are excellent cases for REST, or at least to use an ubiquitous protocol as HTTP, you need to focus on integration with third parties.
 But even those usually have inner systems that are not exported to the web, they are great candidates to focus on what solves the problem best, not standards.